FREE delivery in the contiguous US!

 10. Plastic Bags

 Low-density polyethylene (LDPE) plastic is thin and flexible, making it perfect for grocery and storage bags.
 However, LDPE can clog up the sorting equipment at recycling centers, which is why it can’t be recycled curbside.
-Some retail and grocery stores have dropoff bins for this kind of plastic, so take them there once you’ve collected a good amount of bags.
+Some retail and grocery stores have drop-off bins for this kind of plastic, so take your bags there once you’ve collected a good amount.

 11. Plastic Gift Cards